 For a brand of this stature, a logo is a key asset, allowing products to be recognized instantly.
 The brand's characteristics and values, developed and earned over the years, are carried by the brand name and embodied in the logo.

-Nintendo has used the familiar "racetrack" logo (referring to the line surrounding the name) since the early 1980s, only changing the color every know and then.
-The typography even dates back to the late 1960s.
+Nintendo has used the familiar "racetrack" logo (referring to the line surrounding the name) since the early 1980s, only tweaking the design ever so slightly.
+The typography used even dates back to the late 1960s.

 But Nintendo has not always used this logo.
-For the first seventy-five years or so since their start in 1889, the logo consisted of the company name in kanji.
+For the first seventy-five years or so since its start in 1889, the logo consisted of the company name in kanji.

 |Nin - ten - dō|

 These three kanji '任天堂' spell the name: 任 (Nin) 天 (ten) 堂 (dō).
 [For a discussion on the meaning of these characters, check out this article on Kotaku.]

 Up to this day, these kanji are used in Japan as the formal company name, and they continue to appear on Nintendo's products, although the racetrack logo is always used prominently in all marketing communication.

 However, the racetrack logo was not created overnight.